 “What we present on the day will be determined by the weather gods, what kind of inspiration our chefs are drawing from the landscape that day and what Kangaroo Island produce is in season, and therefore, plentiful,” he says, explaining that while the hero produce – as well as many other ingredients will be local island produce, others not available on the island will be sourced from South Australia.

 “The menu is best described as a fantastical feast encompassing sea, land and earth and whether you’ll be enjoying the courses seated, standing or upside down, is anyone’s guess.”

 Hannaford, it must be said, speaks in cryptic riddles and code as though we are two spies on a mission rather than a journalist and a business owner.

 “Sorry, I’m not trying to be difficult, but I’m a firm believer that it’s not about what a customer tastes, sees or shares on Instagram, it’s how coming here makes them feel or what they remember that counts,” he explains.

 To that end, Hannaford is also requesting guests refrain from taking photos or posting images on social media.

 “I’m inviting people to immerse themselves in the moment, connect with the land, the food, the scenery and each other and be present for the afternoon,” he says.
 “Social media is such a distraction and, of course, if you’re looking at a million images of what could be involved, the wonder is gone. “

-The Enchanted Fig Tree is open for lunch bookings six days a week from 11 December 2020 to 30 April 2021 and open for dinner bookings on Friday and Saturday nights in January 2021.
+The Enchanted Fig Tree is open for lunch bookings six days a week from December to April and opens for dinner bookings on Friday and Saturday nights in January.